Susana Cabuchi

-She studied at the Universidad Nacional de Córdoba.
-As a young writer, her mentor was the poet Alfredo Martínez Howard.
-She was part of the “Writer's Workshop” group in the early 1970s that also included Francisco Colombo, Juan Croce, Eduardo Curuchet, Daniel Vera, Julio Castellanos, Susana Aguad and Daniel Moyano.
-She published several volumes of poetry in her lifetime, and received many awards and distinctions.
-She was also widely translated and anthologized.
+She earned her degree from the National University of Córdoba, where she began her literary career.
+In her early years as a writer, she was mentored by the poet Alfredo Martínez Howard.
+During the 1970s, she was part of the influential "Taller de Escritura" (Writer's Workshop), a literary group that included Francisco Colombo, Juan Croce, Eduardo Curuchet, Daniel Vera, Julio Castellanos, Susana Aguad and Daniel Moyano.